 Federal Civilian and Military Retirement

-Funding for retirement benefits for federal civilian workers and military members makes up almost 4 percent of the budget.
-The Congressional Budget Office projects that the federal government will spend $160 billion on these retirement benefits.
+Funding for retirement benefits for federal civilian workers and military members makes up less than 5% of the budget.
+The CBO projects that the federal government will spend $189 billion on these retirement benefits in 2022.

-Veterans programs get just 2 percent of the federal budget.
-The government is expected to spend $101 billion in 2018 on compensation, pension, life insurance and other programs for veterans.
+Veterans programs account for 2% of the federal budget.
+The government is expected to spend $147 billion in 2022 on compensation, pension, life insurance and other programs for veterans

 Agriculture and Other Programs